Ding Ding Privacy Policy

 - You can deny or revoke location access in Android or iOS Settings at any time.

-- On Android, you can turn Analytics & diagnostics on or off inside About > Data & Privacy.
+- You can allow or decline anonymous analytics and crash reports in the first-launch privacy prompt, and turn Analytics & diagnostics on or off later inside About > Data & Privacy.

 - If a Privacy Choices option is shown inside the app, you can use it to review or update ad consent choices.